 Any product fees can usually be added on to your mortgage on completion.
 There could be other charges and standard costs which you may have to pay during the life of your mortgage.
 You will be charged interest on any fees, charges and standard costs added to your loan.

 Tenants - think carefully about the type of tenant you want to attract e.g. young professionals, families or sharers.
 Considering this may help you to decide on the type of property you purchase and its location.
 The property should be let on a single assured shorthold tenancy (in England and Wales), a short assured tenancy (in Scotland) or a private tenancy (in Northern Ireland).
+A maximum tenancy of 3 years is acceptable when the tenancy is in the form of a Department for Communities and Local Government (DCLG) model agreement of September 2014 (or as amended) or the Scottish Equivalent or such other replacement tenancies as may be prescribed by legislation from time to time.

 Location - do your research and visit lots of different areas.
 Location is an important consideration and will often determine the type of tenant you will let to.
 Don’t necessarily buy locally to your home.